MadhavDhatrak/HopesAlive/README.md

 Visit the following URL in your browser: http://localhost:5173/

 ## 🤝 Contributing
 We welcome contributions!
 If you’d like to improve HopesAlive, please fork the repository and submit a pull request.
+For more information, check out the [Contribution Guidelines](contribution.md).